css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 = Can I move the blocks around? =
 Yes by hovering your mouse cursor over the code block title bar until it turns into a four-sided arrow, this allow you to move the blocks.
 Clicking the block title bar allows you to open and close the blocks.

-= Is block immediately saved after I clicked 'create' on 'Create New Code Block' form? = Yes!
-The block is created and saved in your database, to discard the block you've to delete it.
+= Is block saved after I click 'Create' in 'Create New Code Block' form? = Yes.
+The block is created and saved in your database.
+In order to discard the block, you have to delete it.

-= Is block orders immediately saved after drag-and-drop block box?  = No!
-In order to save blocks order you need to press 'Save All Changes' button.
+= Is block orders immediately saved after drag-and-drop block box?  = No. In order to save blocks order you need to press 'Save All Changes' button.

-= Is block immediately deleted after removed from the blocks list page? = No!
-After delete block you need to click 'Save All Changes' button.
+= Is block immediately deleted after removed from the blocks list page? = No. After delete block you need to click 'Save All Changes' button.

 = I'm using the URLs tab and my code is not working? = Make sure you have copied and pasted the Page, Post, or Category URL exactly as it appears in the address bar.
 For example, you may have inadvertently included an extra forward slash at the end of your URL.